ozaner/ozaner.github.io/_posts/math/00-0-0-boolean-logic-with-matrices.md

 ### CNOT and the Echoes of Quantum Computing
 <!-- ### Sidenote: CNOT -->
-As a final example, and lead in into quantum computing, I'll describe another 2 bit to 2 bit logic gate[^f2]: the controlled NOT or CNOT gate.
+As a final example, and lead-in to quantum computing, I'll describe another 2 bit to 2 bit logic gate[^f2]: the controlled NOT or CNOT gate.

 Its function is pretty simple: the gate acts as a NOT gate on the second bit, but only if the first bit is $1$.
 If this first bit, dubbed the *control bit*, is $0$ then the second bit, dubbed the *target bit*, won't be affected at all.
 The first unchanged bit and the second possibly negated bit are then outputted.
 The circuit notation and truth table looks like this: